swfiua/blume/doc/anpftu/micro.rst

 shows that when you get close to any mass things go a little strange.
 Plate like rotation, at the speed of light.

-The additional rotation of matter, as observed for a galaxy.
-Is a low frequency wave on top of the high frequency buzz of its central black hole.
-I believe it is these rotations that contribute to the spherical harmonics that we see in the Cosmic Microwave Background.
+The additional rotation of matter, as observed for a galaxy, is a low frequency wave on top of the high frequency buzz of its central black hole.
+I believe it is likely these rotations that contribute to the spherical harmonics that we see in the Cosmic Microwave Background.

-There is a lot more I have been thinking about here, but so far it all holds together, but it does very much require an ancient, Copernican Principled universe.
+On the subject of the CMB, I have attached a 1967 letter to the editor of Nature that explores the CMB in a steady state universe.

-It is necessary to address the Big Bang elephant in the room.
+It is necessary to address the Big Bang elephant in the room to fully articulate the arguments here and understand that we are observing a truly ancient universe that has a great deal of time to settle down into a steady state.

-Light.

-I wish we could have a quick word with Fred, Max Planck and Einstein.

-On continuous creation, I keep wondering what happens when gamma ray bursts cross in the night.

-An axiomatic approach to the universe.

-Schiama principle.

-Space-time metric.

-Causality implies Lorentz.

-Matter energy equivalence.

-Conservation of momentum.

-Conservation of angular momentum.

-Planck's constant.

-Temperature.

 Johnny